haoranShu/17780Project/readme.md

 The API, though powerful, could be hard to use and easy to misuse in some cases.
 Also, the resulting user code can sometimes be unreadable, given the often long parameter lists of methods and constructors, and the abuse of int, string and boolean flags instead of enums.
 Last but not least, we contend that some sematic of the API is flawed and users can easily make mistakes and not discover them forever.

-The library is too big for us to redesign, thus we will focus on the fixing the APIs related to Series, DataFrame and Index, which are the core data structures of the API.
+The library is too big for us to redesign, thus we will focus on fixing some APIs related to Series, DataFrame and Index, which are the core data structures of the API.
 Also, we will try to improve the Groupby API, which is one of the most commonly used functionality of the library.

-## Part I. Series, DataFrame and Index: the building blocks
+## Part I. DataFrame and DatetimeIndex

-Series and DataFrames are the core data structures of Pandas.
-They both are indexed by Index objects, and DataFrames have one row index and one column index.
-Different from what people might usually assume about indices, in Pandas all indices could contain duplicate entries, which we will discuss in Part III.
+DataFrames is the core data structures of Pandas.
+It is indexed by Index objects, and DataFrames have one row index and one column index.
+Different from what people might usually assume about indices, in Pandas all indices could contain duplicate entries.
 Also, multiple kinds of indices are supported, the most popular ones being DatetimeIndex, MultiIndex and general object Index.
 We found there is a lot of space for improving the API surrounding these Data Structures but we will be focusing on the following three aspects.

 ### Construction

-* These objects could be constructed by either constructors or factories and the factories only cover a small part of all object creation use cases, which is a wierd thing by itself.
+* Currently, these objects could be constructed by either constructors or factories and the factories only cover a small part of all object creation use cases, which is a wierd thing by itself.
-* Also, the authors of the API tried hard to make the constructors as versatile and powerful as possible by adding a bunch of optional parameters.
+* Also, the authors of the API tried hard to make the constructors as versatile and powerful as possible by adding a bunch of optional parameters with default values.
 To make it worse, often times these parameters are boolean or string flags.
 For example, the [DatetimeIndex constructor](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DatetimeIndex.html#pandas.DatetimeIndex) accepts as many as 12 parameters, 3 of them being boolean flags and 4 of them are *possibly* strings.
 Note that string flags are especially bad for Python because the program will only fail at run-time if there is a typo in the string.
 Enum flags, however, will be checked by IDE.
+This is partly because [Enum](https://www.python.org/dev/peps/pep-0435/) was added to Python only a few years ago.
 * Last but not least, some constructors also include functionalities that should have been decoupled.
 For example, the [DataFrame constructor](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.html#pandas.DataFrame) also is able to convert the input data source to another data type.

 **Possible solutions**

 * Provide more factories to cover all use cases and prohibit the direct use of constructors
 * Provide builders for objects that have too many optional parameters
 * Provide enums for flags